splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 Next step
 ===============

-Next, prepare for an initial rollout of the Splunk Observability Cloud solutions that are relevant to your organization.
+Next, prepare for an initial rollout of the Splunk Observability Cloud products that are relevant to your organization.
 See :ref:`get-started-guide-initial-rollout`.